Oliko136/news-homepage/README.md

 - ✔️ Uses W3 validated HTML and CSS
 - ✔️ Uses semantic HTML
-- ✔️ Uses optimized images for 3 device types and 2 resolution types
+- ✔️ Uses optimized images for 2 device types and 2 resolution types
 - ✔️ Uses optimized SVG icon sprite
-- ✔️ Is fully responsive and works seamlessly on mobile, tablet and desktop devices
+- ✔️ Is responsive and works seamlessly on mobile and desktop devices
 - ✔️ Follows a separation of concerns architecture principle and contains CSS styles in different folders
 - ✔️ Was tested on Chrome, Firefox, Edge, Safari, IOS Safari
 - ✔️ Includes a meta description for search engines